-- C. Any type of drug-related criminal activity by the applicant/tenant, program participant, household member, or guests within five (5) years will result in denial of admission or continued occupancy in FWHS housing programs.
-The five-year period begins on the date of the offense and must include at least three (3) years without incarceration or additional arrests.
-The term "drug-related criminal activity" means: - The manufacture, sale, distribution, or use of an illegal drug, or; - The possession with the intent to manufacture, sell, distribute or use an illegal drug. - Eviction from Federally Assisted Housing for drug-related criminal activities.
+- C. Any type of felony drug-related criminal activity by the applicant/tenant, program participant, household member, or guests within the past five (5) years will result in denial of admission or continued occupancy in FWHS housing programs.
+The five-year period begins on the date of the offense.
+The term "drug-related criminal activity" means: - The manufacture, sale, distribution, or use of an illegal drug, or; - The possession with the intent to manufacture, sell, or distribute illegal drugs. - Eviction from Federally Assisted Housing for drug-related criminal activities.